krobelus/rate-experiments/README.md

   in the accumulated formula.
 This is included to avoid having to perform propagation in a checking tool.

-Each witness is a counterexample to some redundancy check.
+Each witness is a counter-example to some redundancy check.

 - `failing-clause`: A clause in the formula, which is a resolution candidate for the lemma.
 This means that RUP of the resolvent on the pivot literal